I beg to move,

 How we live, what we eat, how we collaborate in a global community: how on earth will we meet the cries from the independent advisers, from the community, from young people, from the scientists—from everybody in the world who says we are not doing enough to tackle this problem?
 We have four minutes to deal with those issues.

 We are talking about the future of our planet, the world that we want to live in and the role that this country must play, and it is all up for grabs.
 I stand in solidarity with those young people, the next generation, who took their time away from school to strike on this very issue and say that not enough was being done, and I say that this debate is not enough, although I congratulate the hon.
 Members for Oxford West and Abingdon (Layla Moran) and for Brighton, Pavilion (Caroline Lucas) on securing it.
-I look forward to the Minister’s confirmation later about when more time—Government time—will be allocated to this important issue.
+I look forward to the Minister’s confirmation later of when more time—Government time—will be allocated to this important issue.

 Time is short for this debate and for the planet.
 I am going to speak up for the 3,000 young people who came out in Leeds two weeks ago on the youth climate strike and all the other thousands of young people who came out in every other town and city in the country.
 I spoke to those young people and said that I would come to the House and support their call for us to address the climate emergency.
 I call on the Minister today to say that the Government will declare a climate emergency as they would a civil emergency, because we are on the precipice of disaster.